All Episodes

 Exactly.

-Let me let me add one other thing.
+Let me add one other thing.

-For a guy that goes on Good Morning America, acknowledges he has no experience in energy oil gas Ukraine.
+For a guy that goes on Good Morning America, acknowledges he has no experience in energy, oil, gas, Ukraine.

 And why haven't you kept your commitment?

-And you need to understand that between everybody he knows, my ability to hold uh uh a grudge, you are gonna regret it, and within just a number of days, five point one million dollars happened to be wired to his account from CEFC, which is the Chinese aisle uh oil and gas conglomerate.
+And within just a number of days, $5.1 million happened to be wired to his account from CEFC, which is the Chinese oil and gas conglomerate.

 How convenient for some guy that knows nothing about energy, he's making a lot of money in the energy world.